rharpalani/InventoryIQ/notebooks/rohan/README.md

 ![nov22](img/nov22.png)

 The maximum temperature the regulator would reach was 133 degrees Celsius in the worst case, which is lower than maximum temperature tolerance of 150 degrees Celsius.

+Once Krish finished designing the PCB and I finished wiring it, I placed an order on Digikey to get the new parts needed (mainly the new regulator and other ancillary resistors/capacitors) and an order on JLC PCB to get a rush shipment of the new PCB design.
+Both said that they would arrive by either the Monday or Tuesday after break.

 ## 2023-11-27